ofiwg/libfabric/man/fi_getinfo.3.md

   capability is not set, then the src_addr parameter for msg and tagged receive operations is ignored.

-*FI_INJECT*
-: Indicates that the endpoint be able to support the FI_INJECT flag on data transfer operations and the 'inject' data transfer calls.
-The minimum supported size of an inject operation that an endpoint with this capability must support is 8-bytes.
-Applications may access endpoint options (getopt/setopt) to determine injected transfer limits.

 *FI_MULTI_RECV*
 : Specifies that the endpoint must support the FI_MULTI_RECV flag when posting receive buffers.